muhammadhar00n/sales_agent_adk/README.md

    ```

-# note api key is already defined in .env file so no need to write it again.
+# note api key is already defined in .env file so no need to write it again but in case if you are
+# not able to use the api then follow the instructions.
 4. **Configure your API key**:

    ```bash